 - Assistive technology

 - Extensions to assignments

 Once you have registered for support, one of our Student Equitable Learning Advisers will work with you to create an Academic Adjustment Plan (AAP) based on your needs.

 How to register

-Registration for ongoing support is completely voluntary.
-You can register at any time during your studies, however, we recommend registration when enrolling in your course to allow for appropriate adjustments to be accommodated by your academics and other support staff.
+Registration for ongoing support is voluntary.
+You can register at any time during your studies, however, we recommend registration when enrolling in your course to allow for timely and relevant adjustments to be accommodated by your academics and other support staff.

 - A Health Professional Report form (PDF 136.8 KB) is our preferred document for applications made on medical or psychological grounds.
 It can be completed by a range of healthcare and allied professionals (such as medical doctors and psychologists).